artikcloud/tutorial-android-OAuthStarterCode/README.md

 # Android OAuth Starter Code

 This starter code shows how to make an OAuth call to get a [user token](https://developer.artik.cloud/documentation/introduction/authentication.html#user-token) from ARTIK Cloud.
 It uses [AppAuth for Android](http://openid.github.io/AppAuth-Android/)(an open source OAuth client library) instead of the WebView UI element for improved security.
-The implemented OAuth method is [Authorization Code method](https://developer.artik.cloud/documentation/getting-started/authentication.html#authorization-code-method).
+The implemented OAuth method is [Authorization Code with PKCE](https://developer.artik.cloud/documentation/getting-started/authentication.html#authorization-code-method).

-**Stay tuned for the improved version of this sample.
-The newer version will implement Authorization Code + PKCE by following the best practices for native applications.**

 ## Demo